allegro/allegro.tech/README.md

 ## Where to commit your texts
 Write your article in Markdown, save it to `_posts` folder.
-If this is your first post, you have prepare your Bio.
+If this is your first post, prepare your Bio.

 Launch the site using [jekyll](https://help.github.com/articles/using-jekyll-with-pages), does your article is rendered correctly?